- microscopic extremophiles

 - Carcinisation: an example of convergent evolution in which a crustacean evolves into a crab-like form from a non-crab-like form.
-The term was introduced into evolutionary biology by L. A. Borradaile, who described it as "one of the many attempts of Nature to evolve a crab"
+The term was introduced into evolutionary biology by L.Ā A.Ā Borradaile, who described it as "one of the many attempts of Nature to evolve a crab"

 - Some jellyfish are immortal, some bioluminescent